Hybrid Fibre-Coaxial (HFC) and the NBN

 With an HFC connection, you will need the same equipment as other types of NBN, namely the NBN utility box outside of the premises and an NBN connection box inside your home, both supplied by the NBNCo, as well as a router or wifi modem usually supplied by your ISP.
+With HFC you can still get a home phone line, called VoIP, like you wouldwith any other NBN connection.
 In addition, if you already use the coaxial connection for a pay TV service or non-NBN cable broadband, the NBNCO can provide a cable splitter.

 How fast is HFC?
 Hybrid fibre-coaxial download speeds

-HFC download speeds are comparable to other types of NBN connection, such as FTTN and FTTP.
+HFC download speeds are comparable to other types of NBN connection, such as FTTN and FTTP, though significantly faster than ADSL.
 All HFC connections should be able to reach NBN100 speeds, meaning a maximum speed of 100Mbps download and 40Mbps upload and, according to the ACCC Broadband Speed Test, HFC delivered about 86% of the maximum plan speed during the busiest hours.

 |NBN connection type||Percentage of maximum speed for all services|